c3lang/c3-web/src/content/docs/Build Your Project/project-config.md

 In addition to constants any values starting with "$" will be assumed to be environment variables.

-For example "$HOME" would on unix systems return the home directory.
+For example `"$HOME"` would on unix systems return the home directory.
 For strings that start with $ but *should not* be interpreted as an environment variable.
-For example, the string `"\$HOME"` would be interpreted as the plain string "$HOME"
+For example, the string `"\$HOME"` would be interpreted as the plain string `"$HOME"`.